nanoframework/nanoFramework.IoT.Device/devices/Pca95x4/README.md

 For other devices like STM32, please make sure you're using the preset pins for the I2C bus you want to use.

-This example shows how to write value out to 8 LEDs using a PCA95x4 device and a RPi3.
+This example shows how to write value out to 8 LEDs using a PCA95x4 device and a MCU.

 ```csharp
 I2cConnectionSettings i2cConnectionSettings = new(1, 0x38);